 Yeadon is a small town situated between Leeds and Guiseley in beautiful Yorkshire (we're very proud of it!).
 It is within easy distance to the famous Yorkshire Dales National Park as well as the stunning heritage site of Saltaire, Bronte country and and array of magnificent landscapes.

 A Brief History:

-It derives its name from the Old English meaning “steep hill”.
-The history of Yeadon goes back to Roman times and ancient burial grounds have been found here in recent years.
+Yeadon derives its name from the Old English meaning “steep hill”.
+Its history goes back to Roman times and ancient burial grounds have been found here in recent years.

 Formerly Yeadon was part of the old Kingdom of Elmet.
 Later both Saxon and Danish rulers were important here.
 After the Norman Conquest much of the land in and around the village was taken by the local abbeys although the people of Yeadon were able in the 1300s to win back some of their lands from Kirkstall Abbey.

-In early times, sheep farming was dominant and the making up of woollen cloth was central to the development of the area.
+In early times, sheep farming was dominant and the making up of woollen cloth was essential to the development of the area.

-From the early 1800s industry took over from farming and the town became well known for textile mills and the manufacturing of ladies clothing.
+From the early 1800s industry took over from farming and the town became renowned for textile mills and the manufacturing of ladies clothing.
 By the 20th century the population of Yeadon had increased significantly and had become an established working town.